 - Newspaper ads

 Finding the perfect antique bedroom dresser for your room may take some time.
-Be patient until you find the piece that speaks to you.
-It will be worth the time you waited.
+It's absolutely worth the time to wait until you find the piece that speaks to you.
+Now, go ahead and start pulling up those auction catalogs and calling up your antique stores - you've got a dresser to find.